What It's Like to Do Drugs in Your 40s

 Misha, 42

 Alcohol made me dull and sleepy and energy drinks made me gassy, so I saw coke as my only option.
-And for a while it worked: a line in the morning, after another night out, was enough to get me through the rest of the day—to take my kids to school, to run my errands, to work.
+And for a while it worked: a line in the morning, after another night out, was enough to get me through the rest of the day – to take my kids to school, to run my errands, to work.
 Whenever I felt my energy drop, I’d take another bump.
 And another one to fight off the comedown.
-I could afford it, and since it felt like it helped me deal with my work I rationalized that the cocaine actually helped me make even more money.
+I could afford it, and since it felt like it helped me deal with my work I rationalised that the cocaine actually helped me make even more money.
 And because of that and the fact that I kept the goods to myself, nobody noticed my habit.
-My family did suffer a little—mostly my wife, because I always found time and energy for my children, less for her.
+My family did suffer a little – mostly my wife, because I always found time and energy for my children, less for her.
 By doing a bump, if necessary.

 I don’t regret the money I’ve wasted on cocaine, but I do regret what it has done to my health.

 I was a successful professional on the outside and a ticking time bomb on the inside.
 In bed one morning, I suddenly felt like I couldn’t breathe.
 I started getting heart cramps and one arm felt stiff.
 I’d heard that must mean I was having a stroke.
-I panicked and the only thing I could think to do was to take a Xanax.
+I panicked and the only think I could think of to do was to take a Xanax.
 When I finally did see a doctor, he prescribed pills and gave me strict instructions to slow down with my lifestyle.
-In short—to stop using cocaine.
+In short – to stop using cocaine.

 It was a real struggle.
 By that time, I was already separated from my family and would spend my days in deadly apathy.
 I kept going to work but faltered, because I lost my energy level.
 Sometimes I’d do another tiny bump, just to get over my bouts of depression.

 My sons are almost grown now, and I’ve never mustered the courage to talk openly about drugs to them, possibly because I haven’t been able to kick the habit entirely myself.
 I still occasionally feel the urge to take another bump, whatever the consequences.
 But I manage to stay away most of the time.
-If I was an honest man, I’d tell my kids that coke is an addictive drug—mostly because of what you can do and how you feel when you are on it without much of an effort.
+If I was an honest man, I’d tell my kids that coke is an addictive drug – mostly because of what you can do and feel when you are on it without much of an effort.
 And that I’d take it again, despite the price I’ve paid.
-Not the financial price—I don’t regret that—but I do regret what it has done to my health.”
+Not the financial price – I don’t regret that – but I do regret what it has done to my health.”

 Vesna, 45

-“Being their only child, I grew up as my mom and dad’s little princess.
-We always went on ski trips and exotic holidays abroad, I had all the clothes and toys I could dream of—I had everything.
+“Being their only child, I grew up as my mum and dad’s little princess.
+We always went on ski trips and exotic holidays abroad, I had all the clothes and toys I could dream of – I had everything.
 Despite my parents spoiling me, I was also a great student and never really misbehaved.
 They trusted me so I was given unlimited freedom, which I never abused.

 I never wanted the fun to end, but it did when my husband overdosed.

 He asked me whether I liked it and I had to admit I did.
 ‘It’s heroin,’ he said.
 I tried it again, and again, and again.
-But true love for heroin grows only when you shoot it—which I started doing a few months later.
-In the years that followed, we traveled the world, stayed in fancy hotels, took hit after hit.
-We loved each other and never fought, but there was one difference between us—I knew when to stop but he never had enough.
+But true love for heroin grows only when you shoot it – which I started doing a few months later.
+In the years that followed, we travelled the world, stayed in fancy hotels, took hit after hit.
+We loved each other and never fought, but there was one difference between us – I knew when to stop but he never had enough.

 Then our daughter was born.
 We considered whether or not to have her, but my parents jumped in and convinced me to keep the baby.
 I never wanted the fun to end, but it did when my husband overdosed and died.
-That was when I realized that I needed to take responsibility for our daughter and started my own accountancy business.
+That was when I realised that I needed to take responsibility for our daughter and started my own accountancy business.
 For a while, heroin helped me run it with an unclouded mind.
-But the care for my daughter and the realization that my health was ruined brought me to my senses.
-I joined a rehabilitation program based on methadone, so I’m still on drugs—only legally.
+But the care for my daughter and the realisation that my health was ruined brought me to my senses.
+I joined a rehabilitation programme based on methadone, so I’m still on drugs – only legally.

 I exercise now.
 My health is my priority, for my daughter’s sake.
 I don’t regret anything I’ve done, but I’d die if my daughter chose to live her life the way I did.”